 Exercising for 30 minutes with a sport or form of movement you actually enjoy.

 Increase legumes, soy, and pulses to 400g + per week.

 Increase viscous fibre to +20g per day such as oats, green veg & berries.

 Add some plant-based sterols/stanols to 2g per day.

 Eating 2 x servings of oily fish per week.

-Switch processed high-fat meats to more home-cooked plant-based proteins up to 30g per day, such as homemade bean burgers, tofu & quinoa.
+Switch processed high-fat meats to home-cooked plant-based proteins (+30g plant protein per day), such as homemade bean burgers, tofu & quinoa.

 Become aware of your daily energy intake (2).